jsalatas/plasma-pstate/README.md

 even in cases that a keyboard isn't available.

 ## How to install

+Under blackPanther OS just run
+'''
+installing plasma-pstate
+'''

-First of all you need to be in sudoers' group.
-After that you can just clone the code and install it using the following commands:
+From source You can just clone the code and install it using the following commands:

 ```